Guilherme (footballer, born May 1991)

-Guilherme Costa Marques (born 21 May 1991), known simply as Guilherme, is a Brazilian professional footballer who plays for Chinese Super League club Guangzhou City.
+Guilherme Costa Marques (born 21 May 1991), known simply as Guilherme, is a Brazilian professional footballer who plays as a midfielder for Campeonato Brasileiro Série A club Mirassol Futebol Clube.

-Club career
+Career

-SC Braga
+Braga

-Born in Três Rios, Brazil, Guilherme began playing futsal and trained at a football school.
-As he grew older, began to take football seriously.
+Born in Três Rios, Brazil, Guilherme began playing futsal and trained at a football school, having started out playing in the streets.
+He started out playing in five-a-side before switching to eleven-a-side.
+As Guilherme grew older, he began to take football seriously.
 Guilherme then started out his career at Paraíba do Sul before moving to Portugal, where he joined Braga in 2009 at age sixteen.
 Immediately after joining the club, Guilherme was assigned to the youth team.

-It wasn't until on 24 January 2010 when he made his SC Braga first team debut, starting the whole game, in a 4–1 win over Leiria.
+Guilherme made his SC Braga first team debut on 24 January 2010, starting the whole game, in a 4–1 win over Leiria.
 He also appeared as an unused substitute in a league match against Vitória on 6 March 2010.
 For the remaining part of the 2009–10 season, Guilherme appeared in a number of matches as an unused substitute, as he made one appearance for the side.

 Ahead of the 2010–11 season, Guilherme was promoted to Braga's senior squad.
-His first appearance of the season came on 21 August 2010, where he came on as a second–half substitute, in a 0–0 draw against Vitória.
-It wasn't until on 22 January 2011 when Guilherme scored his first goal of the season, in a 2–2 draw against Vitória.
-Eight days later, on 30 January 2011, he scored again in the third round of Taça da Liga, in a 4–0 win over Arouca.
-At the end of the 2010–11 season, Guilherme went on to make eight appearances and scoring once in all competitions.
-During the season, he was linked a move away from SC Braga, as Juventus, Manchester City and FC Barcelona were interested in signing him.
+His first appearance of the season came on 21 August 2010, coming on as a second–half substitute, in a 0–0 draw against Vitória.
+On 22 January 2011, he scored his first goal of the season, in a 2–2 draw against Vitória.
+Eight days later, on 30 January 2011, Guilherme scored again in the third round of Taça da Liga, in a 4–0 win over Arouca.
+At the end of the 2010–11 season, he went on to make eight appearances and scoring once in all competitions.
+During the season, Guilherme was linked a move away from SC Braga, as Juventus, Manchester City and FC Barcelona were interested in signing him.